cbeyls/MediaSession2MQTT/README.md

 The application publishes the following 3 topics to the MQTT broker (replace `{deviceId}` with your actual device id which is `1` by default):

 ### mediaSession/{deviceId}/playbackState
 The current playback state of the player connected to the current MediaSession, if any.
-Can be one of the following values: `ìdle`, `playing`, `paused`.
+Can be one of the following values: `idle`, `playing`, `paused`.

 Note that the `buffering` state is intentionally not supported for the following reasons:
 - Since buffering can happen at any time, adding this state makes it harder to detect transitions to and from the `playing` state;